saweeet/saweeet.github.io/content/en/cat-sitting.md

 ---
 # Arrival & Departure

-**Deb and Janik:**
+**Deb and Janik**
-- Arrive Monday 29 September any time before 5.30pm in time for the cats' dinner.
+- Arrive Monday, 29 September any time before 5:30pm in time for the cats' dinner.
-- Leave Thursday 9 October any time after 5.30pm dinner
+- Leave Thursday, 9 October any time after 5:30pm dinner.

-**Lawrence:**
+**Lawrence**
-- Arrive in time for Friday 10 October breakfast at 7.30am
+- Arrive in time for Friday, 10 October breakfast at 7:30am.
-- Leave any time after Tuesday 21 October 5.30pm dinner.
-We return Wednesday 22 October around 7am, you are welcome to stay longer, after we arrive
+- Leave any time after Tuesday, 21 October 5:30pm dinner.
+We return Wednesday, 22 October around 7am—you are welcome to stay longer after we arrive.

-**Front door entering/leaving:**
+**Front door entering/leaving**
-- When entering, lead with a front foot to deter cats being tempted to go outside.
-Once entered, close the door behind and head directly to the kitchen area and provide them a snack (greenies).
-This is to teaach cats to expect a treat as soon as someone arrives (also deters them from the front door).
+- When entering, lead with a front foot to deter cats from being tempted to go outside.
+Once inside, close the door behind you and head directly to the kitchen area to provide them a snack (Greenies).
+This teaches the cats to expect a treat as soon as someone arrives (and also deters them from squeezing out the front door).
-- Avoid having the door open for long periods, as we want to discourage cats from running outside.
-If having guests over, lookout for cats being tempted to run out.
+- Keep external doors closed as we want to discourage cats from running outside.
+If having guests over, see our [Having Guests over](./cat-sitting/#having-guests-over) section below.
-- If needing to leave the front door for logn periods, place cats in the kitchen area with doors closed.
-For example, until all guests arrived or need to bring lots of shopping/groceries in.
+- If you need to leave the front door open for long periods, place the cats in the kitchen area with both sliding doors closed.
+For example, until all guests have arrived or when you need to bring in lots of shopping/groceries.
-- For the front door, leave the screen door unlocked.
-Keys and security:
+- For the front screen door, you may leave it unlocked.

+**Keys and security:**
-1. Wake the keypad by touching the keypad
+1. Wake the keypad by touching it.
-2. Enter your Pin: type the 4–12 digit PIN when all buttons are visible.
+2. Enter your PIN: type the 4–12 digit PIN when all buttons are visible.
-3. Press the [*] button to complete and the door will unlock if the PIN is correct.
+3. Press the [*] button to complete—the door will unlock if the PIN is correct.

 ---
 # Soba and Laksa's Meal Routine

-- **Feeding Times:** 7:30 AM and 5:30 PM each day.
+- **Feeding Times:** 7:30am and 5:30pm each day.
-- **Playtime:** 5–10 minutes before each meal.
+- **Playtime** (optional): 5–10 minutes before each meal.
 - **Food:** Measure dry food (from the pantry) and wet food (from the fridge).
-Follow the measurements labelled on each container.
+Follow the measurements labeled on the dry container.
-- **Scale:** Turn off the scale by pressing tar (the button to make it zero) twice.
-If it runs out of battery, you'll find batteries on the bottom drawer (same drawer as cling wrap and foil).
+- **Scale:** Turn off the scale by pressing **tare** (the button to make it zero) twice.
+If it runs out of battery, you'll find batteries in the bottom drawer (same drawer as cling wrap and foil).

 **![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXeROeX4F4BKPBuKMjrh-BcXelch6M09yYAnBdJe17x2LIdOLnsL-Kd4cQTW4ngrH_txQjjc4tsW1CjjquRZNfZVdS_BVObXGsjKZhv1f5nYNzTpf1_VlpB-ESYQS_sbzMTUI_V_JWBKLdx9wPNWQacMY2I?key=_6lhS3vg6BtRTelOzHpsrbu0)**

-## Feeding Steps:
+## Feeding Steps
 1. Bring both bowls of food to the feeding area.
 2. Say "Sit" once.
-Avoid repeating saying sit.
+Avoid repeating the command.
-3. Look at Soba and for him to Sit.
-Look at Laksa wait for her to sit (or stand)
+3. Look at Soba and wait for him to sit.
+Look at Laksa and wait for her to sit (or stand).
-5. As soon as they both sit at the same time, place the bowls down.
-Laksa tends to eat from the left bowl.
-Soba likes to eat from the right bowl.
+4. As soon as they both sit at the same time, place the bowls down.
+Laksa eats from the left bowl, Soba eats from the right bowl.
-6. Hold Laksa back (she's not trained yet) while Soba waits.
+5. Block Laksa (she's not trained yet) while Soba sits and waits.
-7. If Soba tries to eat before your signal, gently block him with your arm and say "No" firmly.
+6. If Soba tries to eat before your signal, gently block him with your arm and say "No" firmly.
-8. Once he is sitting and making eye contact, say "Good boy" to signal he can start eating.
-Hint: I use my left hand to block Laksa, while I look at Soba and wait for him to make eye contact.
+7. Once he is sitting and making eye contact, say "Good boy/job" to signal he can start eating.  **Hint:** I use my left hand to block Laksa while I look at Soba and wait for him to make eye contact.
-9. Let Laksa eat too.
+8. Let Laksa eat too.
-10. They finish eating around the same time.
-Stop any attempts to eat from the other's bowl (they usually do this once they finish their own bowl).
-If all food is eaten, licking each other's empty bowls afterwards is fine.
+9. Stop any attempts to eat from each other's bowl (Soba may do this).
+If all food is eaten, licking each other's empty bowls afterward is fine.
    **![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXdRcqSugWpI32-xXZYTTfeyt_2KPJPIBmejhh_5ElK-ULSDIVzQ5Zs2-_vIBdAWnGB2Jkb2oRuVeZdBnGQuNLMMjH6e6rcWci0_ZvAuUo1dcragM5yIrK6TalvXpQ7vSGce_dkjk04NRSWD3iUqufJeQH7Z?key=_6lhS3vg6BtRTelOzHpsrbu0)**